2804whitehatJr/RavaIdli/README.md

-# RavaIdli
+# Rava Idli
-##This is the super chatak twist.
+This is the super chatak twist.
 It is typical indian dish